 Use our lodging tax lookup tool to get a rate report specific to your Maine rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting taxes on your short-term rental in Maine, you are legally required to register with Maine Revenue Services.
-You can register online.
-When you register, you will receive a Retailer’s Certificate as well as instructions on filing your lodging taxes.
+Before you can begin collecting taxes on your short-term rental in Maine, you’re legally required to register with Maine Revenue Services.
+You can register online, and once you’ve registered, you’ll receive a Retailer’s Certificate as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Maine, you do not need to form an LLC in order to register with tax authorities.
+In Maine, you don’t need to form an LLC to register with tax authorities.